 I first featured this house back in 2009 but have been collecting (bigger, better) photos of it since then.
 Hope you enjoyed this update!
 BTW, the town they used for Sally’s shop was Coupeville on Whidbey Island in Washington, and they painted many of the storefronts white for filming.

 P.S.
-Visit Houses Onscreen to see more, including The Hand That Rocks the Cradle:
+Visit Houses Onscreen to see more, including the one from Stepmom:

 *There are Amazon affiliate links in this post — thanks!